Nrglobal/LueRevival/README.md

 5. Do not expose Postgres publicly.
 6. Run `docker compose pull && docker compose up -d --build` for updates.

-### Nathan-style Caddy integration
+### Caddy integration

-If deploying on Nathan's VPS with the existing containerized Caddy stack, use the optional override:
+If deploying on a VPS with the existing containerized Caddy stack, use the optional override:

 ```bash
 docker compose -f docker-compose.yml -f docker-compose.caddy-example.yml up -d --build